 Johnny Depp biography

-Johnny Depp was born John Christopher Depp Jr., in Owensboro, Kentucky, on June 9, 1963, to parents John and Betty Sue Depp.
+Actor Johnny Depp was born John Christopher Depp II, in Owensboro, Kentucky, on June 9, 1963, to parents John and Betty Sue Depp.
 Depp's father worked as a civil engineer, and his mother came from full-blooded Cherokee stock, and worked as a waitress and homemaker.
 The youngest of four children, Depp was withdrawn and a self-admitted oddball.
 "I made odd noises as a child," he later revealed in an interview.
 "Just did weird things, like turn off light switches twice.
 I think my parents thought I had Tourette's syndrome."

-Johnny and his family moved frequently to accommodate his father's job, finally landing in Miramar, Florida, when Johnny was seven years old.
+Johnny and his family moved frequently to accommodate his father's job, finally landing in Miramar, Florida, when Johnny was 7 years old.
 The family lived in a motel for nearly a year, until his father found a job.
 Depp hated his new home and, by the age of 12 began smoking, experimenting with drugs, and engaging in self-harm due to the stress of family problems.
 "Puberty was very vague," he has said.
 "I literally locked myself in a room and played guitar."

 At 16, Depp dropped out of high school and joined the garage band, The Kids.
 The group became successful enough to open for the Talking Heads and the B-52s, but they barely made ends meet.
 Depp lived for months in a friend's '67 Chevy Impala.